RoadieHQ/marketing-site/content/backstage/plugins/api-docs.md

   # Don't forget to end with "| Roadie"
   title: 'Backstage API Docs Plugin | Roadie'
   description: |
-    Components to discover and display API entities as an extension to the catalog plugin.
+    Backstage Plugin to discover and display API specs and entities as an extension to the catalog plugin.

 logoImage: '../../assets/logos/api-docs/logo-docs.png'